The MaxCompute console provides a query editor for you to execute SQL statements and analyze data. This topic describes how to use the query editor.

 - Log on to the MaxCompute console, select a region in the top navigation bar, and then click Query editing to open the query editor.

 - Click OK.
-The query editor page appears.
+The SQL Query page appears.

 Query mode and analysis mode